naruto678/aws-notes/aws-developer-associate-notes.md

           cannot be a boot volume
       1. Magnetic standard is the oldeest (legacy )

 ### IOPS vs throghput :

-  1. Measures the number of read /write ops per secs . eg-low latency appliations, db-applications vs measure the number of bytes read or written per second . important metric for large datasets , large I/O sizes , complex queries
-    . the ability to deal with large datasets.
+    *  Measures the number of read /write ops per secs . eg-low latency appliations, db-applications vs measure the number of bytes read or written per second . important metric for large datasets , large I/O sizes , complex queries the ability to deal with large datasets.

 ### Practical :

     1. You can actually create a volume based on a snapshot(point of time copy for an older volume ) .
     Volumes created from encrypted snapshots would be encrypted and vice-versa for non-encrypted ones

 ## Elastic Load balancer :

 ### Types :

     1. **Application load balancer**

           * balances http and https
           * layer 7 os model
           * Support advanced request routing . that means that you can route traffic based on the http-header

     2. **Network Load balancer**
         * tcp and high performance
         * use for balancing tcp traffic when high performance is needed
         * layer 4 of osi model
         * capable of handling millions of second while maitaining lowest latency
         * most expensive

     3. **Classic**
           * legacy .
 Does both https and tcp
           * supports x-Forwared-For headers and sticky sessions
           * Does also support layer 4 which
             * X-forwared for allows you to identify the ip addr of the original client trying to connect .
 Can be used to block by region .
             * Or can be used to check if that is the region where we are allowed to operate
           * 504 gateway timeout .
 Means that the application underneath the loadbalancer is down or failiing .
     4. **Gateway**
         allows you to balance workloads for 3rd party virtual appliances. such as those applications purchased on marketplace

 ### Route 53

     * Allows you to map the domain name that I own to the followiing
       * EC2 Instance
       * Load balancers
       * S3 buckets
-####Practical learning 4:
+####    Practical learning 4:

     *  **Try doing a route 53 with alb and should connect to a ec2 instance that has apache http d running**

 ### Practical

     * Interacting with s3 with cli
       aws s3 ls
       aws s3 mb s3://some-bucket-name  <!-- create bucket with some name that is globally unique --!>
       aws s3 cp hello.txt s3://some-bucket-name
       aws s3 ls s3://some-bucket-name  <!-- wouldlist all the contents of the bucket and the input.txt file should be there --!>
     * Pagination
       control the number of items that is returned in the output of the aws cli.
-Default item number is 1000. for ex: if the number of objects is more than 1000, then the cli internally makes multiple api calls and shows the output in one go but sometimes can cause errors . could be used like this
+Default item number is 1000.
+      for ex: if the number of objects is more than 1000, then the cli internally makes multiple api calls and shows the output in one go but sometimes can cause errors . could be used like this

 ### Commands

     * Can be used when you get the time out errors .
 Try changin the number of items that are getting returned
     * aws [options] <command> <subcommand> --page-size=100
     * aws [options] <command> <subcommand> --max-items=100  <!--return max of 100 items --!>

 ## Important things about IAm roles

     * secure way to grant permissions to entity that you can trust
     * Examples of their usage
       * could be a iam user in another account
       * could be used with  code running on a ec2 instance that nneds to perform some actions on aws resource
       * coudl be a aws managed service that might need to use that aws resouce
       * users from corporate directory that use identity federation like SAML
       * Web Identitiy like openId
       * `
      {
       "Effect" : "Allow" ,
       "Action" : "s3",
       "Resource : "*"
      }
     `

 ## Relational dbs

     * Aurora . more performant than sql server and posgres .
     * Redshift is for data-wareshousing and  OLAP workloads .
 ### RDS demo

     * We can also use security groups instead of having cidr block ranges whicle connecting to a rds instance from a ec2 instance
       * considerign both the rds and the ec2 are in the same vpc and rds then add to the inbound rules the security group for the ec2 instance and you should be able to connect to the rds instance using a sql client .
 ### RDS multi-az deployments and read replicas

     * multi az used for disaster recovery
     * read only copy of your primary db . could be anywhere.
 Can be used for scaling

 ### RDS backups and snapshots

     * Database-snapshots : point in time copy of the storage volume
     * automated backup : enabled by default .
 Also generates transaction logs which can be used to replay transactions

 #### automated backup

     * Perform a point in time recover within a defined retention period.
 It performs daily backups and and also has transaction logs.
       During a recovery , aws selects the recent backup and aws replays the transaction logs
     * They are stored in S3. both manual and automatic
     * will be done in the defined window
     * Storage I/O may be suspened for a few seconds .
 Latency might increse for a few seconds
 #### database backups

     * manual and initiated by the user .
     * They enable to backup to a specifi state
     * no retention period
     * stays even if the original db is removed

 ### Encryption

     * is done with kms and doen with aes-256 .
     * rds is going to encrypt all of the underlying storage including all the backups and read replicas
     * Can only be done during the initialization
     * what happens if you have to encrypt a already created db.
       * Take a snapshot of the currrent db and then enable encryption in the new db .
       * Remember **the dns would change** so make sure you change it .